 Those who use such questions and consultation techniques will be taking a more holistic approach.

 Good listening and communication skills during the consultation are essential qualities for a doctor using an holistic approach.
 Holistic medicine encourages patient participation in the doctor-patient relationship and patient empowerment.
-House calls by both doctors and nurses are also seen as being important in the process of achieving an holistic view of the patients, their social circumstances and their individual conditions.
+House calls - both by doctors and nurses - are also seen as being important in the process of achieving an holistic view of the patients, their social circumstances and their individual conditions.